Updownquark/ObServe/README.md

 Adding features to this calendar would be easy.
 For example, to add the ability to change the month view of the calendar, add an input with a single entry of the selected month.
 The current-month-events view would be change to filter events whose time is within the value of the selected month.
 The application needs the user widget to select the month.
 Done.

 I believe defining the application logic in this format would make almost any application very simple to understand.
 It also lends itself well to displaying application logic in a graphical format.
 It also lends itself very well to automated tools.
 In the future, I will develop a MUIS sub-project containing widgets or models that interact directly with TDDL.
 The end goal is to allow developers to build any application, no matter how massive the scope, just by defining tables and writing some MUIS files.

+Eventually, I want to also develop a server mode, allowing people to define inputs and views and share individual tables with others or with the public.
+Others could create their own views on this data to perform their own logic on them and use the data in their own applications.
+Data of any sort could be exported in this way.
+Protocols could be developed to make this very efficient.
+In particular, views would not necessarily need to be persisted in the same way as inputs.
+Views could be calculated dynamically based on their inputs.
+If a particular column of a view is computationally intensive but spatially small, this column could be persisted and the rest dynamically computed.

+One other thing to note is that a universal, bare-bones GUI on top of this framework could be very useful by itself.
+It could expose and manipulate data in similar ways to spreadsheets but in a more structured and powerful way.

 My priority at the moment is MUIS.
 I want to have a well-running minimal set of GUI functionality before I write any code for this project.
 Ideally I'd like MUIS and TDDL to release 1.0.0 at the same time, maybe along with another repository containing a large, useful application that uses both libs and has a minimum of java code in it.
 Maybe a calendar/task/lists app or a development environment.